orthanc-mirrors/orthanc-book/Sphinx/source/contributing.rst

     <https://en.wikipedia.org/wiki/Samba_(software)>`__ for Windows)
     or `WebDAV <https://en.wikipedia.org/wiki/WebDAV>`__.
-  - Always remember that he **recommended way of contributing to the source code of Orthanc is by creating C/C++/Python plugins**.
+  - Always remember that he **recommended way of contributing to the source code of Orthanc is by creating C/C++/Python plugins, or by creating external software that use the REST API**.
 If the current plugin SDK is insufficient for you to develop some feature as a plugin, do not hesitate to request an extension to the Orthanc SDK on the `mailing list
     <https://groups.google.com/forum/#!forum/orthanc-users>`_.